BunsenLabs/bunsen-conky/README.txt

 This repository holds Bunsen Labs' Conky configuration files and related scripts.

+Please Note: to date none of these conkys are the "default" BunsenLabs conky
+             called by OpenBox autostart file.
+It's a work in progress.

 Installation
 ------------

 Create ~/conky-BL and put the following in it:
 /scripts
 bl-left.conky
-bl-left_img.conky
 bl-right.conky
-bl-right_img.conky
-bl-top-l.conky
-BL_conky.png
-BL_conky_2.png
+bl-top.conky
+CB-Lft.conky
+CB-Rgt.conky
 conkyrc_cb

 Create and make sure ~/bin is in your $PATH
+Then copy /bin/blc to ~/bin

+Now it will work in a terminal ot an OpenBox entry
+Label:  BL Conkys
-~/bin/blc
+Execute: blc - or ~/bin/blc

-in menu or a terminal: blc
+in Ob Menu or a terminal: blc - open the zenity box
  - click to start, click to stop a conky
  - you can click a running conky and a non running conky
- - running conky will shut down
+ - - running conky will shut down
- - non-running conky will start
+ - - non-running conky will start

 Bugs
 ----